This armless metal Rogue Trader Imperial Army Commander was a 1988 sculpt. White Dwarf #110 gives sculpting credit to Mark Copplestone.

-This is a Mark Copplestone sculpt for the Imperial Army/Imperial Guard in Rogue Trader.
+This metal Rogue Trader-era Imperial Guard Orderly was a Mark Copplestone sculpt for the Army/Guard in Rogue Trader.
 He was part number 401008.

 This guy was a Mark Copplestone sculpt and was a wounded Imperial Guard trooper from the Rogue Trader era of Warhammer 40K.
 The sculpt was part number 401114 originally and is from 1989.